 Hamilton East Cemetery, near Hamilton Gardens, opened in 1866 and is currently limited to reserve plot burials and ash interments.

 Details of some of our city forebears resting at the Hamilton East Cemetery are recorded in a booklet in conjunction with an outline of a one hour heritage walk of this cemetery.
 This booklet is available on this site, at the Hamilton Park Cemetery Administration Office or at the Hamilton Gardens Information Centre.

-The purpose of the Hamilton City Cemeteries and Crematorium Bylaw is to enable Council to set fees, manage and set standards for the operation of its cemeteries and crematoria within Hamilton.
-View the Bylaw document (PDF, 473KB).
+The Hamilton City Cemeteries and Crematorium Bylaw enables Council to set fees, manage and set standards for the operation of its cemeteries and crematoria within Hamilton.
+View the Bylaw document.